cmahnke/911tv/README.md

 # How

 In 2007, the Internet Archive set up the [September 11 Television Archive](https://archive.org/details/sept_11_tv_archive), a collection of TV broadcasts from 20 channels over 7 days, totalling about 3000 hours of material.
-Although mainly US channels, it also includes some international channels such as [BBC](https://en.wikipedia.org/wiki/BBC), [NTV](https://en.wikipedia.org/wiki/NTV_(Russia)), [TV Azteca](https://en.wikipedia.org/wiki/TV_Azteca) [MCM](https://en.wikipedia.org/wiki/MCM_(TV_channel)) and [CCTV-3](https://en.wikipedia.org/wiki/CCTV-3).
+Although mainly US channels, it also includes some international channels such as [BBC](https://en.wikipedia.org/wiki/BBC), [NTV](https://en.wikipedia.org/wiki/NTV_(Russia)), [TV Azteca](https://en.wikipedia.org/wiki/TV_Azteca), [MCM](https://en.wikipedia.org/wiki/MCM_(TV_channel)) and [CCTV-3](https://en.wikipedia.org/wiki/CCTV-3).

 In addition, there is a [day view](https://archive.org/details/911), which is presented like an [EPG](https://en.wikipedia.org/wiki/Electronic_program_guide), which allows a good overview, but unfortunately also prevents immersion, as it forces constant interaction.

-Therefore, this website summarises the videos and presents them in a very reduced user interface.
+Therefore, this website summarises the videos and presents them in a very reduced user interface: As an TV set.

 Contrary to current media usage habits, the TV programme is linear, but you can change channels.
 Key events can be displayed as teletext sub titles.
 Teletext can also be deactivated and the "TV" displayed in full-screen mode.
 Loading the teletext panels can take some time.